 Campus and Crime Map

-- All first year and top-up students are guaranteed accommodation on campus.
+- First year students are guaranteed accommodation.

 Culture and Nightlife

 - The city has a vibrant night life, music scene and theatre.